GridHouse34/gitchecker/README.md

 - Check for repository updates at the configured interval.
 - Send notifications to your Discord channel when changes are detected.
-- Shows currently public repositories in a list.
+- Shows currently public repositories in a list
 ---

 ### Discord Commands